 Close the deal

-The 30 to 60 days period involves quite a lot of things before the deal is closed.
+The 30- to 60-day period involves a number of steps before the deal is closed.
 The escrow holder determines whether all sale conditions have been met during this period.
 This includes new insurance for new owners, sales disclosure, and reports.
-The buyer must ascertain that everything promised is provided and in the stated condition.
+The buyer must verify that all promised items are provided and in the stated condition.
 After everything is done, the final documents can now be signed to close the deal.

-The deal is only closed after both parties confirm that everything agreed on has been met.
-The neutral third party (escrow) oversees this.
-Now you can access the funds from the escrow account.
+The deal is only closed after both parties confirm that all agreed-upon terms have been met.
+A neutral third party (escrow) oversees this process.
+You can now access the funds from the escrow account.

 In addition to holding the money for you, escrow also offers additional services to both parties.
 For example, the final closing papers are signed at an escrow office where attorneys and the notary are present.
-This makes it easier and faster for them; final payments can quickly be made there physically.
+This makes it easier and faster for them; final payments can be made physically there quickly.

 The agent can also calculate all the final payments and prepare the necessary paperwork.
-Additionally, they can write the checks and deliver them to the correct holders before closing all the documents and meeting attorney obligations.
+Additionally, they can write the checks and deliver them to the correct holders before closing all the documents and meeting the attorney’s obligations.

-Even though all this is the typical process followed during your escrow for a business sale, some variations might exist from one transaction to another.
-One of the main reasons is that different escrow service providers and agents have different ways of doing things, causing slight differences.
+Although this is the typical process followed during an escrow for a business sale, variations may exist from one transaction to another.
+One of the main reasons is that different escrow service providers and agents have varying methods, resulting in slight differences.
 However, ensure that you fully understand every transaction detail from start to finish.

 Escrow Fees in California